 There are two things that I, however, don't like so much about Bondora.
 The first thing is that there is no buyback guarantee on the loans proposed by Bondora, therefore exposing you to more risk compared to other platforms like Mintos.
 However, the returns are usually higher than other platforms.
 The second thing I don't like that much is that there is no way to invest by hand, you need to use their portfolio manager.
 However, the portfolio manager is working very well and has given me consistent returns since the time I started investing on Bondora.

-The third platform (and the one I like more and more those days) I will mention here is Grupeer.
-Compared to other platforms, some of the loans available on the platforms are attached to real estate projects, for example renovating a building.
+The third platform (and the one I like more and more these days) I will mention here is Grupeer.
+Compared to other platforms, some of the loans available on the platforms are attached to real estate projects, for example, renovating a building.
 This makes it really interesting, as you can invest in 'typical' P2P lending loans but also directly in real estate development projects.
 Those real estate investments are actually listed on a separate page, so you can really get a lot of details about each of them before investing.